 how the proposed models for the multi-variate POLSAR can be used to derive the well-known models for the univariate SAR data as its special case.

-Besides being theoretically powerful,
+Besides being theoretically powerful(comprehensive? ),

-the model is shown, in section \ref{sec:improve_the_match_bw_theory_practice}, to be robust in handling a few practical imperfections that violate conventional assumptions.
+the model is also shown, in section \ref{sec:improve_the_match_bw_theory_practice}, to be applicable for a few (just a few special case?) practical cases that contains imperfections that violate conventional assumptions.

-As an example application of the consistent and homoskedastic dis-similarity measures,
+To demonstrate the application of the consistent and homoskedastic dis-similarity measures,

-section \ref{sec:evaluating_polsar_filters} explores how they can be used in evaluating POLSAR speckle filters.
+section \ref{sec:evaluating_polsar_filters} explores how they are used for evaluating POLSAR speckle filters.

-Finally, section \ref{sec:discussion_conclusion} critically reviews related works in literature
+Finally, section \ref{sec:discussion_conclusion} critically reviews related works in literature (Review of related works should be in section II.
+They can then be compared with the new model here)

 before providing some conclusional discussion.